-- ½ cup (8 tablespoons) gelatin powder (I use the one with collagen protein with the green lid from this company)
+- 8 tablespoons (1/2 cup) gelatin powder (I use the one with collagen protein with the green lid from this company)

-- 1 cup kombucha or fruit juice (Here's how to make Kombucha)
+- 2 cups fruit juice OR kombucha OR some other liquid of choice (Here's how to make Kombucha)

 - Note: It is important to have all ingredients ready before beginning as you'll need to work quickly once you start.

 - Place fruit juice or kombucha and honey/maple syrup in a small saucepan and heat over low heat until warm and starting to simmer but not hot or boiling.
 Add pureed fruit, if using.

 - Start sprinkling gelatin over the juice mixture while whisking or using an immersion blender.
 Continue doing this until all gelatin is incorporated and the mixture is smooth.
 Adding the gelatin too quickly will make it more difficult to get the mixture to incorporate.
 An immersion blender is not necessary but greatly speeds up the process.